LICHTBOGEN FILMPRODUKTION is an independent film production company founded by Rob Tregenza and Kirk Kjeldsen.

 His work has been positively reviewed in The New York Times, The Chicago Tribune and the Los Angeles Times and by such prominent critics as Vincent Canby, Dave Kehr, Jonathan Rosenbaum and Roger Ebert.
 A retrospective of his films was also shown at the National Gallery of Art in Washington, D.C.
 But perhaps the highest recognition has been the attention of one of the most important directors of the twentieth century, Jean-Luc Godard, who hand-selected Tregenza’s “Talking to Strangers” to screen again at the 1996 Toronto International Film Festival.
 Godard describes passages in Tregenza’s films as “remarkable and at times astonishing, that is, softly imbued with the marvelous.”
 He further explains that in Tregenza’s cinematic world, “reality walks hand in hand with fiction.”

 The essay, “Cinq Lettres à et sur Rob Tregenza” (“Five Letters to and about Rob Tregenza”) appears in the book Jean-Luc Godard: Documents, published in 2006 by the modern and contemporary art institution of Paris, Le Centre Pompidou.
 Tregenza has also had an award-winning career as a commercial director and cameraman for clients like IBM, DuPont, CSX, Blue Cross Blue Shield and has worked as a Director of Photography for other independent filmmakers including Bela Tarr and Alex Cox.
-He received his PhD in 1982 from the University of California, Los Angeles (UCLA) and is currently the head of the Cinema program at Virginia Commonwealth University’s School of the Arts, where he lectures on his 5 Dance Steps of Mise en scene, which he developed in the 1980s and 1990s while teaching at UCLA and Howard University (1: No pan or tilt... move the actor in a static camera frame; 2: Pan and tilt with actors moving in and out of frame; 3: Off screen sound and space; 4: Moving the camera; 5: the 360-degree shot).
+He received his PhD in 1982 from the University of California, Los Angeles (UCLA) and has been a professor and chair of numerous film departments, lecturing on his “5 Dance Steps of Mise en scene,” which he developed in the 1980s and 1990s while teaching at UCLA and Howard University (1: No pan or tilt... move the actor in a static camera frame; 2: Pan and tilt with actors moving in and out of frame; 3: Off screen sound and space; 4: Moving the camera; 5: the 360-degree shot).
 These steps form the dance, which includes all the steps in various combinations.

 Kirk Kjeldsen received an MFA from the University of Southern California’s School of Cinematic Arts, where he was a student of Frank Daniel.
 As an undergraduate, he also studied at the Rheinische Friedrich-Wilhelms-Universität Bonn in Germany.
-He has taught screenwriting and production at Virginia Commonwealth University's School of the Arts, the Deutsche Film- und Fernsehakademie Berlin (dffb), and the Polish National Film School in Łódź.
+He has taught screenwriting and production at numerous schools and universities, including the Deutsche Film- und Fernsehakademie Berlin (dffb) and the Polish National Film School in Łódź.
 He was a finalist or semi-finalist in a number of screenwriting fellowships and competitions, including The Academy of Motion Picture Arts and Sciences’ Nicholl Fellowships in Screenwriting, and he has developed and sold material to both Hollywood and independent producers.